 IVF and surrogacy are costly procedures, but some clinics are more affordable than others.
-The average IVF cycle runs $12,000 plus medications, which cost between $1,500-3,000.
+The average IVF cycle runs from $10,000 to $20,000 depending on the Clinic and in which state it’s located.
 Don’t just look at the costs per cycle, though.
 Other factors such as the convenience of access, requirements for monitoring, and the potential need to transfer embryos to a surrogacy-friendly state should all be considered.

 If cost is a significant concern, you can always ask us about ways to maximize your budget.
 From lower-cost medications to overseas options, you don’t have to sacrifice quality care to grow your family.

 Clinic success rates

 Not all success rates are the same and comparing clinics can be like comparing apples and oranges.
 Most clinics report their success rates to the Center for Disease Control and the Society for Assisted Reproductive Technology.
 However, this data can be difficult to interpret and clinics warn against relying on it to make decisions because of the complexities of infertility treatments and the wide range of approaches to care.